peterchun2000/peterchun.dev/content/posts/2019-03-12-amazon-price-track.md

 Now Your Done!!!
 ----------------

-For my version of the finished product go to my github repositorty: <https://github.com/peterchun2000/amazonBot>
+For my version of the finished product go to my github repository: <https://github.com/peterchun2000/amazonBot>